AlbertHambardzumyan/recursion/README.md

  initial directory’s files, then makes recursive calls to list the files in each of that directory’s subdirectories.
  The base case occurs when a directory is reached that does not contain any subdirectories.
 At this point, all the files in the original directory have been listed and no further recursion is necessary.

+## Recursion vs. Iteration

+Methods such as factorial or fibonacci can easily be implemented either recursively or iteratively.
+Why you might choose one approach over the other in a particular situation?

+Both iteration and recursion are based on a control statement: Iteration uses a repetition statement (e.g., for, while or do...while), whereas recursion uses a selection statement (e.g., if, if...else or switch).
+Both iteration and recursion involve repetition: Iteration explicitly uses a repetition statement, whereas recursion achieves repetition through repeated method calls.
+Iteration and recursion each involve a termination test: Iteration terminates when the loop-continuation condition fails, whereas recursion terminates when a base case is reached.
+Iteration with counter-controlled repetition and recursion both gradually approach termination: Iteration keeps modifying a counter until the counter assumes a value that makes the loop-continuation condition fail, whereas recursion keeps producing smaller versions of the original problem until the base case is reached.
+Both iteration and recursion can occur
+ infinitely: An infinite loop occurs with iteration if the loop-continuation test never becomes false, whereas infinite recursion occurs if the recursion step does not reduce the problem each time in a manner that converges on the base case, or if the base case is not tested.

+Recursion has many negatives.
+It repeatedly invokes the mechanism, and consequently the overhead, of method calls.
+This repetition can be expensive in terms of both processor time and memory space.
+Each recursive call causes another copy of the method (actually, only the method’s variables, stored in the activation record) to be created—this set of copies can consume considerable memory space.
+Since iteration occurs within a method, repeated method calls and extra memory assignment are avoided.

+Any problem that can be solved recursively can also be solved iteratively (nonrecursively).
+A recursive approach is normally preferred over an iterative approach when the recursive approach more naturally mirrors the problem and results in a program that is easier to understand and debug.
+A recursive approach can often be implemented with fewer lines of code.
+Another reason to choose a recursive approach is that an iterative one might not be apparent.

+Avoid using recursion in situations requiring high performance.
+Recursive calls take time and consume additional memory.